Skip to main content

 Waupaca County, WisconsinOligotrophic

-Marl Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Waupaca County.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+Marl Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Waupaca County.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

-A TSI value of 30 puts Marl Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
+A TSI value of 38 puts Marl Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
 At 59 ft of maximum depth, Marl Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 At 14 acres, Marl Lake sits below the Wisconsin median: a small water where shoreline activity has an outsized effect on water quality.
-Among the 27 graded lakes in Waupaca County, Marl Lake sits at rank 12, above the county median.
+Within Waupaca County's 25 graded waters, Marl Lake sits at rank 6, near the top of the local distribution.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-06-15.
 Grade methodology: LakeGrade methodology.